Navigation

 where we were sinking fast and slow,

-a skinny leg holding up the arch,
+a skinny leg holding up the arch.

 I didn’t know that anything could grow like this in concrete.

-An army leaves this neighbourhood
+An army leaves this neighborhood

-in between our breathing
+in between a breath.

 I find it hard to talk to you